Registering for Classes

 Below are common topics related to registration

-Appointment times (when assigned) can be found in Campus Connection's 'Student Center'.
-Locate the 'Enrollment Dates' box on the right side and select 'details'.
-This is where specific appointment start times can be found.
+Appointment times (when assigned) can also be found in Campus Connection's 'Student Center'.
+Locate the 'Enrollment Dates' box on the right side of the screen and select 'details'.
+This is where specific appointment times can be found.

 |Student Classification||Appointment Dates||Start Time|